The Short and Sad and Troubled Life of Robert Watts

 I have read the Testament all through, & I pray to God every night & morning to send Wealth & Happiness & to make me one of his own Children.

 Later that year Robert left hospital.
 But he was still very ill, and in the winter of 1858 the landlady of the lodging house where he was languishing called on Ware to give him the worrying news.
-A week later Ware realised that Robert was dying, and he sat by his side, reading and praying with him.
+A week later Ware realised that Robert was dying and he went to sit at his side, reading and praying with him.

 We must suppose that Robert was given a decent burial, for a coffin and a funeral were paid for.
 The money was taken from the boy’s shoeblack bank account, which in a rather grim way was as good a use of his savings as any.
 He at least left this world on a better note than many nineteenth-century children of his background, and he was accorded a sort of epitaph by the man who did more than anyone else to keep his memory alive.
-“Poor boy,” Ware wrote.
-“I trust he has now found peace.”
+‘Poor boy,’ Ware wrote.
+‘I trust he has now found peace.’